www.empressev.net

 TV LAST WATCHED: American – 'Some Kind of Wonderful' and American Music Awards (So much BIG hair and insincerity – and thanking of God!)

-FAVOURITE THINGS: Mermaids, Riot Grrls, Wonder woman, flora and fauna, Luce Irigaray, Helen Cixous, Anais Nin, Hair Dye, and Freddo Frogs.
+FAVOURITE THINGS: Mermaids, Riot Grrls, Wonder woman, flora and fauna, Luce Irigaray, Helen Cixous, Anais Nin, Hair Dye, and Freddo Frogs

 TYPICAL SAYING: Chips and Gravy

-THRILLS: Swimming in June when the air is freezing but the ocean is warm.
+THRILLS: Swimming in June when the air is freezing but the ocean is warm

-CHILLS: Period Cramps, and Sexist, Racist, Homophobic comments.
+CHILLS: Period Cramps, and Sexist, Racist, Homophobic comments

-BEST TIME: Should be right now!
+BEST TIME: Should be right now

-WORST TIME: When I feel like giving up.
+WORST TIME: When I feel like giving up

 SAY ANYTHING: Free Art Live!
-GAVIN WALLER 1994

 1994 April 3 NICOLA ROBINSON Acting Up in the Streets SUNDAY MAIL p.140.